sharkov2499-sudo/detector/README.md

 This module should be part of a bigger system, so it's basically a trigger mechanism, transitioning the entire system from one state to another.

 In this particular case, to detect 7-bit consequence this module uses 8 states (S0..S7).
 S0 - "zero state", S7 - "sequence detected" state.
-At the state S0 detector waits of sequence and transit to a state S1, then if the input bit is equal to second bit of targeted sequency, detector transit to the state S2, if not - rest to S0.
-And it is the same for every state.
-If detector transited to state S7, that means that sequency detected, and output signal is high.
+At the state S0 detector waits of the start of the sequence and transit to a state S1, then if the input bit is equal to second bit of targeted sequency, detector transit to the state S2, if not - reset to S0.
+Every state has its own transition pattern.
+If detector transited to the state S7, that means that the sequence is detected, and output signal is high.